Liga Atlética Interuniversitaria de Puerto Rico

-The Inter-university Athletic League, often abbreviated LAI, is a college athletics conference in the U.S. Commonwealth of Puerto Rico.
+The Liga Atlética Interuniversitaria, often abbreviated LAI, is a college athletic conference in the Caribbean archipelago of Puerto Rico with the former participation of the United States Virgin Islands.

 The LAI is a non-profit organization whose main purpose is to regulate sports amongst its member institutions.
 The league was founded in 1929 by Cosme Beitía of the University of Puerto Rico at Rio Piedras, Charles Leker for the Interamerican University of Puerto Rico, and Luis Izquierdo Galo y José D. Morales from the University of Puerto Rico at Mayagüez.
-The league is best known for its flagship inter-collegiate sports event locally called Las Justas which takes place yearly during the month of April, generally in the city of Ponce.
+The league is best known for its flagship inter-collegiate sports event popularly called Las Justas which takes place yearly during the month of April, generally in the municipalities of Ponce or Mayagüez.

 History

 The League began celebrating three sports events amongst its member institutions in 1929; Baseball, Basketball, and Athletics.
 For 40 years, the League's events were open to male athletes only.
 Women began competing in the league starting in the 1969–1970 academic year.
 Today, male athletes compete in some 16 events and female athletes in 13.
 Every year the league hosts the Justas de Atletismo y Festival Deportivo, their flagship sports competition event.
 For many years the event was held in San Juan, but in 1993 the event was moved to the city of Ponce.
 In 2010 the event was held in Mayagüez in preparation for the 2010 Central American and Caribbean Games.
 Games resumed in Ponce in 2011, and continued in Ponce in 2012.

 The league is administered by a "Administrative Council" made up of the Deans of Students, Athletic Directors, and a student representative.
 There is also a "Cuerpo Rectoral" called the "Junta de Gobierno" made up of the Rectors and presidents of the member institutions.
 The "Junta de Gobierno" chooses an employee called "The Commissioner" who is appointed to act as executive officer of the LAI for a period of two years.
 The League is a founding member of International University Sports Federation.